dadams-AU/miner-control-tray/README.md

 - Select "Start Miner" to manually start the mining process.
 - Select "Stop Miner" to manually stop the mining process.
 - Click "Exit" to close the tray application.

-## Credits

-- Application developed and conceptualized by ChatGPT from OpenAI.
-- Special thanks to [@dadams-AU](https://github.com/dadams-AU) for collaborating on refining the requirements and features.

 ## License